genedan/cl-practitioners-guide/chapter_3/package_management.rst

 to the project.
 Each development machine contains its own local copy of the code.
 Contributors do not share code with each other directly, that is, from one development machine to another.
 Rather, they upload code changes to the hosting environment in a process called "pushing."
-Team members then receive these changes from the hosting provider to their own machines in a process called "pulling."
-While this style of workflow is intended to minimize conflicting copies of code, such conflicts can still happen, such as when two contributors work on the same file at the same time.
+Team members then receive these changes from the hosting provider to their own machines in a process by "pulling."
+While this style of workflow is intended to minimize conflicting copies of code, such conflicts can still happen, such as when two contributors work on the same area of the same file.
 In this scenario, the hosting provider's issue tracking and project management features can be used to coordinate the efforts of the team.
+This way, the contributors can figure out which version of the code or file to accept or reject.

 Production Environment
 ^^^^^^^^^^^^^^^^^^^^^^